thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 ### Clone the repository
-To start contributing to this project, clone this repository into your local system directory using the below git code:
+To start contributing to the project, clone the repository into your local system subdirectory using the below git code:
 ```
 git clone https://github.com/ashwinraj-in/Kiwi.git
 ```
 MsApp directory contains the .msapp file of the application.
 Unpack the .msapp file of the latest stable release using the Power Apps Source File Pack and Unpack Utility.
 This is similar to the Solution Packager for Microsoft Dataverse.
-To install this tool, clone the microsoft/PowerApps-Language-Tooling repository to your local computer:
+To install this tool to your system, clone the microsoft/PowerApps-Language-Tooling to your local computer:
 ```
 git clone https://github.com/microsoft/PowerApps-Language-Tooling.git
 ```
-The output files (i.e., "yaml version") have a version number.
+The output files (i.e., ".yaml version") have a version number.
 During preview, the tool is not backwards compatible, so the version used to repack must match the version used to pack.
 Keep a copy of the original msapp file for future use.

-Alternatively, you can also use the Microsoft PowerPlatform CLI, download the tool from here.
-To unpack the file:
+Alternatively, you can also use the Microsoft Power Platform CLI, download this tool from here.
+To unpack .msapp file:
 ```
 pac canvas unpack --msapp FromApp.msapp --sources ToSourceFolder
 ```

 ### Generate the Source Code
 To be able to use the Power Apps Language Toolkit, you need to install Visual Studio Code and .NET Core 3.1.x (x64).
 Navigate to the local directory of the cloned PowerApps Language Tool and run the build.cmd file, as an admin.
 The command prompt shall open, show a few lines and then close automatically.
 After the build is complete, you can find a bin folder in this directory containing a debug directory that hosts the PASopa folder.
-Copy its path <PASopa_Path>.
+Copy its path <PASopa_Path>

-Open the command prompt window, as an administrator and navigate to the PASopa directory, using the command:
+Open the command prompt window as an administrator, and navigate to the PASopa directory, using this command:
 ```
 cd <PASopa_Path>
 ```
-Create a new subdirectory, where the source code of the application will be stored <New_Folder_Path>.
+Create a new subdirectory, where in the source code of the application will be stored <New_Folder_Path>.
 Copy the path to this folder and .msapp file <MSapp_File_Path>.
-Run the following command to get he code in the new directory:
+Run this  command to get the code in the new directory:
 ```
 pasopa -unpack <MSapp_File_Path> <New_Folder_Path>
 ```
-You can now open the new subdirectory, in any code editor of your choice (eg. Atom) and make the necessary changes.
+You can now open this subdirectory, in any code editor of your choice (eg. Atom) and make the necessary changes.

 ### Submitting a Pull Request
 Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
 Please ensure that you satisfy the checklist before submitting your PR.